rtamil13/Data-Cleaning-and-Preprocessing-for-medical-dataset/README.md

-# Data-Cleaning-and-Preprocessing-for-medical-dataset Absolutely!
-Here’s a concise, professional, and clear **description** you can put in your GitHub README for your **Medical Dataset Cleaning Project**:

----

 # **Medical Dataset Cleaning and Preprocessing**

 This Task demonstrates the **data cleaning and preprocessing** of a raw medical dataset to prepare it for analysis or machine learning tasks.
 The dataset often contains **missing values, duplicates, inconsistent formats, and unstandardized text**, which can affect data quality and insights.